Digital Skills for Heritage

-More than ever, heritage organisations are looking to develop their use of digital technology.
-Our Digital Skills for Heritage initiative, launched in February 2020, is designed to help them thrive.
+More than ever, heritage organisations are looking to develop their use of digital technology so they can move towards a more resilient, creative future.
+Our £4.1million Digital Skills for Heritage initiative is designed to help them thrive.

-We are offering a range of activities and resources to reflect the varying needs, locations, sizes and levels of digital experience of heritage organisations.
+Since launching in 2020, we have funded projects, activities and resources designed to reflect the varying needs, locations, sizes and levels of digital experience of heritage organisations, including:

 Sign up to our newsletter and tick the ‘digital’ box to get the latest news about Digital Skills for Heritage to your inbox.